sicordero/sicordero.github.io/content/project/bbb-radar/index.md

 ---

-Navigate this Google Earth project showcasing The Beardmore Basal Body (BBB) - a feature found in radar data from the Ross Ice Shelf, Antarctica.
+View a Google Earth catalogue of radar frames that capture The BBB in the Ross Ice Shelf, Antarctica.

 <!--more-->